idleCyrex/DentalClinic/README.md

 # DentalClinic

-Welcome to DentalClinic!
-This repository hosts a modern dental clinic management project.
+This repository hosts a modern dental clinic website.

 ## About

-DentalClinic is a comprehensive solution for dental practice management, designed to streamline clinic operations, appointments, patient records, and more.
-The project focuses on usability, efficiency, and providing a seamless experience for both dental professionals and patients.
+A Dental clinic led by Dr. Mariana Pavelescu.

 ⚠️ **Work in Progress**
 This project is still under active development.
 A backend using Express.js will be implemented soon.
 Currently, we are waiting for access to the Doctoranytime API from the customer, which will be integrated once available.